barryosull/barryosull.com/README.md

 - Fix tables in markdown parser, they're not working right (see ES article)
 - Change markdown to accept '\n'
 - Add sharing links (just twitter for now)
+- Add my own image hosting (can't use dev.to's, it's just not cool to leech)

 ## License